Partners In Caring, Duke University

 Bringing HIV/AIDS education, prevention and care to rural minorities.

 In the 1990s, HIV/AIDS treatment and services in North Carolina were largely confined to medical clinics, focused primarily on the gay community, and concentrated almost exclusively in large urban areas.
 Dagney Jochem, a former economic analyst and consultant who became a divinity student in her 50s, was determined to work through channels overlooked or avoided by other advocates – especially rural and minority churches in African American and Native American communities.
 In less than 10 years, her organization, Partners in Caring, has created a myriad of programs to meet specific needs, including a prevention program for at-risk youth, an education program to promote healthy living with HIV, and a program to train peer educators to offer support services in a community setting, just to name a few.

-When Kelly Shelton moved from Hawaii to North Carolina in 2003, he had little to his name.
+Jochem’s success is told in stories like Kelly Shelton’s When Shelton moved from Hawaii to North Carolina in 2003, he had little to his name.
 A native of Durham, Shelton had seen his successful career as a stage performer unravel in a haze of crystal methamphetamine and unprotected sex.
 Infected with HIV and in declining health, he returned to his hometown with no hope and little chance of surviving more than a year.

 “I was ready to die,” Shelton says.
 “I was sick.
 I was sick of people dying around me.”

 Then, at an HIV/AIDS support group meeting, Shelton met Dagney Jochem, who invited him to participate in a program she’d created for people living with HIV/AIDS.
 The program trained peer educators to offer disease-related support services in a community setting.

 During the training, Shelton witnessed a collection of sad, bitter, and terrified people rediscover a reason to live.
 “We flowered,” he says.
 “We metamorphosed.
 It was amazing to see the difference.”